-We are seeking to integrate and operationalize ESG across our operations to improve decision-making and risk management.
+We are seeking to integrate and operationalize principles of sustainability and responsibility across our operations to improve decision-making and risk management.
 This includes striving to implement best practices at all our corporate offices and at the properties owned by certain of our equity funds.

 We are a signatory to the UNPRI along with 7,000 corporate signatories across 135 countries, which in 2020 recognized Bridge for our real-world impact in addressing the "missing middle" within the Bridge Workforce and Affordable Housing family of funds.
 Similarly, Bridge Workforce and Affordable Housing won "ESG Private Equity Fund of the Year" in the 2021 ESG Awards and "Social Fund of the Year" from Environmental Finance Sustainable Investment Awards in both 2021 and 2022.
-We are committed to incorporating ESG factors across our operational decision making where applicable and internal policies and believe we are a market leader with our detailed reporting and actionable intelligence, including the Global Impact Investor Network's Impact Reporting Investment Standards ("IRIS") metrics we report across our Workforce and Affordable Housing investments and anticipate incorporating into our reporting for our Opportunity Zone investments.
-IRIS metrics provide us an opportunity to provide data to our fund investors that are designed to measure the impacts of the ESG initiatives we implement at our properties within our Workforce and Affordable Housing strategy.
+We are committed to incorporating sustainability and responsibility factors across our operational decision making where applicable and internal policies and believe we are a market leader with our detailed reporting and actionable intelligence, including the Global Impact Investor Network's Impact Reporting Investment Standards ("IRIS") metrics we report across our Workforce and Affordable Housing investments and anticipate incorporating into our reporting for our Opportunity Zone investments.
+IRIS metrics provide us an opportunity to provide data to our fund investors that are designed to measure the impacts of the sustainability and responsibility initiatives we implement at our properties within our Workforce and Affordable Housing strategy.
 In our reporting of IRIS metrics, we believe we provide a level of actionable intelligence not often found in the private equity or real estate industries as to how our investment dollars drive economic and social mobility and revitalize communities within our Workforce and Affordable Housing strategy.
 We report granularly at the asset level on metrics across a multitude of pillars, many of which are aligned with the UN Sustainable Development Goals, including, but not limited to affordability, environmental sustainability, social and economic mobility, and diversity, equity and inclusion.

 We have undertaken multiple initiatives around diversity and inclusion, energy conservation and community engagement including, as an example, our Bridge Community Enhancement Initiative ("BCEI") in our Workforce and Affordable Housing platform.
-Through BCEI, we have committed to forgo a portion of our management fee equal to 25 basis points of committed or invested capital, as applicable, in the Bridge Workforce and Affordable Housing funds to be redirected and used to amplify social and community programming at the assets of those funds.
+Through BCEI, we have committed to forgo approximately 15% of our management fee in the Bridge Workforce and Affordable Housing funds to be redirected and used to amplify social and community programming at the assets of those funds.
 We also created the Bridge CARES: COVID-19 Relief Fund, with one relief fund in 2020 and another in 2021, to provide financial support to thousands of qualifying residents of communities owned by our Workforce and Affordable Housing funds.
-We are also developing an innovative solar power program that we launched in 2021, beginning with the installation of our initial solar photovoltaic site at one of our office assets and others planned or being explored at certain office and multifamily assets.
 Additionally, we were among the first businesses to participate in Freddie Mac's Green Advantage program, and through our Bridge Green Initiatives program, we are committed to being a leader in environmental stewardship and conservancy at our assets and in our communities.
 Our other initiatives include our Bridge to Education program (providing scholarship grants for residents of Bridge-managed multifamily communities).